Blessing-Mba/Blessing-_Mba/README.md

-# Blessing_Mba
+# Hey
-Hey, I'm Blessing, a social bird, foodie and a fashionista I'm a frontend developer, proficient in HTML5,CSS3 and Javascript.
+I'm Blessing, a social bird, foodie and a fashionista I'm a frontend developer, proficient in HTML5,CSS3 and Javascript.
 I love interacting with people and making noise everywhere I go, Hahahahaha, LIFE IS LIKE A SPOON